 It's easier if you're single but let's make it tough: You're a couple and have a college-bound child.

-Of course, you may quibble with the precise $20,000 number, saying there'd be at least a little tax you'd pay even with that low income, or that some unexpected expense would cost extra, but the point of this article is to suggest that you may not need a middle-class salary to "get by," thereby freeing you to do work you might enjoy more.
+Of course, you may quibble with the precise $25,000 number, saying, for example, that some unexpected expense would cost extra, but the point of this article is to suggest that you may not need a middle-class salary to"get by, thereby freeing you to do work you might enjoy more.

 Here's how to increase your chances of finding such a deal: